mshalimay/Multithreaded-Image-Editor/Readme.md

 # Summary
-Image editor using parallelized convolution operators implemented from scratch from basic parallel constructs.
+This repository implements an image editor for RGB images, implemented from scratch from primitive parallel constructs and convolution operators.

-Given a folder with images to process, below following variants for implementation:
+Given a folder with images to process, alternative implementations:
 - A totally sequential implementation, where each image in the folder is loaded, processed and saved back to disk
-- A basic parallel implementation `parfiles`, where each image is loaded to the disk, processed and saved to the disk by multiple threads at a time
+- A basic parallel implementation `parfiles`, where each image is loaded from disk, processed and saved to disk by multiple threads at a time.
+Each thread process **one** image.
-- A basic parallel implementation `parslices`, where each image is loaded and saved at a time, but processed by multiple threads concurrently
+- A basic parallel implementation `parslices`, where an image is loaded and saved at a time, but processed by multiple threads concurrently.
+Multple threads process **one** image.
-- A `pipeline` implementation with three phases: (1) loading the data from disk (2) processing data from disk (3) writing the data back to disk
+- A `pipeline` implementation with three phases: (1) loading the data from disk (2) processing data from disk (3) writing the data back to disk.
+Multiple threads operates in each phase.
 - `bsp` for image processing in slices: during phase 2 of the pipeline, a go routine can process an image by slicing it and distributing to multiple *sub-routines*.
 Each sub-routine apply the effects to it's slice and when finished, awaits for the other routines to finish before proceeding to the next.
-- Work Stealing (WS) refinement.
-In the WS, each go-routine/worker holds a DEQueue of runnable tasks; when go-routines are finished with their tasks, they randomly steal tasks from other go-routines.
+- Pipeline-BSP with work stealing.
+Each worker holds a non-blocking and thread-safe double-ended queue of tasks; when workers are finished with their tasks, they randomly steal tasks from other workers.
+- Obs: implementation of the thread-safe double-ended queue is also provided.

 ## Outline:
 - Section 1 describes the program created in this project